johndpope/nomoney.shop/README.md

 ### Prerequisites
-It should work with lower Python versions but tests are running on 3.5 and 3.8.
+Tests are running on 3.6, 3.7 and 3.8.
+This project needs Django 3.0+ (Python 3.6+) because of using django.db.models.IntegerChoices.

 This project makes use of the following libraries:
-* [Django](https://docs.djangoproject.com/en/) - The web framework for perfectionists with deadlines.
+* [Django](https://github.com/django/django/) - The web framework for perfectionists with deadlines
+* [Django-PWA](https://github.com/silviolleite/django-pwa/) - Looks like an app, feels like an app, but IS NOT an app
+* [Channels](https://github.com/django/channels/) - Developer-friendly asynchrony for Django
+* [Bootstrap](https://github.com/twbs/bootstrap/) - The most popular HTML, CSS, and JS library in the world.
+* [Leaflet](https://github.com/Leaflet/Leaflet/) - JavaScript library for mobile-friendly interactive maps
+* [Font Awesome](https://github.com/FortAwesome/Font-Awesome/) -  The iconic SVG, font, and CSS toolkit

 ### Installing
 Local install running the development server: